Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Neck adjustments involve the manual manipulation of the cervical spine to restore mobility and alleviate pain.
 On the other hand, neck mobilization is a gentler method that uses slower, more controlled movements to improve neck flexibility.

-In the context of DDD, both techniques can be effective in mitigating the symptoms and enhancing neck function.
+In the context of DDD, both techniques can effectively mitigate the symptoms and enhance neck function.
 The best approach depends on the individual patient's condition, comfort level, and preference.

 In the above video, Dr. Abelson provides examples of Cervical Joint Mobilization.
 This demonstration will help you understand the procedure and its potential benefits in treating DDD of the cervical spine.
 Ultimately, the goal is to offer you personalized care that best addresses your unique needs and promotes your overall spinal health.

-The myofascial system, when in optimal balance, effectively distributes force throughout the body and facilitates the storage and release of energy for normal motion.
-In the context of Degenerative Disc Disease (DDD), this system can be likened to a secondary shock absorption mechanism for your spinal column, reducing harm and maintaining stability.
+When in optimal balance, the myofascial system effectively distributes force throughout the body and facilitates the storage and release of energy for normal motion.
+In the context of Degenerative Disc Disease (DDD), this system can be likened to a secondary shock absorption mechanism for the spinal column, reducing harm and maintaining stability.

-However, when this system becomes compromised due to DDD, issues such as muscle imbalances can arise.
-Tissues surrounding the spinal column may start to thicken, and the stability this system provides can be jeopardized.
+However, issues such as muscle imbalances can arise when this system becomes compromised due to DDD.
+Tissues surrounding the spinal column may start to thicken, and this system's stability can be jeopardized.
 This can exacerbate the discomfort and functional limitations associated with DDD.

 Fortunately, specific techniques, such as soft tissue mobilization, have been designed to address these myofascial challenges.
 By applying targeted pressure and movement to the muscles, ligaments, and tendons, soft tissue mobilization can help restore balance, improve tissue health, and enhance spinal stability.